-Michael J. Knesek was elected Senior Vice President and Principal Accounting Officer of our general partner in February 2005.
-Mr. Knesek served as Principal Accounting Officer and a Vice President of our general partner from August 2000 to February 2005.
-Mr. Knesek has served as Senior Vice President, Controller and Principal Accounting Officer of Enterprise GP Holdings since August 2005.
+Michael J. Knesek was elected Senior Vice President and Principal Accounting Officer of Enterprise Parent's general partner in February 2005.
+Mr. Knesek served as Principal Accounting Officer and a Vice President of Enterprise Parent's general partner from August 2000 to February 2005.
 Since 1990, Mr. Knesek, a certified public accountant, has been the Controller and a Vice President of EPCO.

-W. Randall Fowler was elected Senior Vice President and Treasurer of our general partner in February 2005.
-Mr. Fowler, a certified public accountant (inactive), joined us as director of investor relations in January 1999 and served as Treasurer and a Vice President of our general partner and EPCO from August 2000 to February 2005.
-Mr. Fowler has served as Senior Vice President and Chief Financial Officer of Enterprise GP Holdings since August 2005.
+W. Randall Fowler was elected Senior Vice President and Treasurer of Enterprise Parent's general partner in February 2005.
+Mr. Fowler, a certified public accountant (inactive), joined Enterprise Parent as director of investor relations in January 1999 and served as Treasurer and a Vice President of Enterprise Parent's general partner and EPCO from August 2000 to February 2005.